Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - employees who earn over a threshold amount (see Public sector body compensation disclosure)

 This is a requirement under the Public Sector Compensation Transparency Act.
 The postings are required by June 30 each year and will be maintained for 5 years.

 Compensation disclosure file

-Note: previously known as The Appeal Panels administered by the Ministry of Community and Social Services; and in 2015, the Human Services Appeal Panels.
+Note: previously known as The Appeal Panels administered by the Ministry of Community and Social Services.

 Contact the Appeals Secretariat for the following services: